thomas-roos/open_agentic_framework/documentation/QUICK_START.md

-# Quick Start Guide - Agentic AI Framework
+# Quick Start Guide - Open Agentic Framework

 Get your **multi-provider AI agent framework** running in **10 minutes** with this step-by-step guide!